You remember the Berenstein Bears, right? Now, what if we told you they never existed?

 From there, the theory gestated until it started appearing last year on a subreddit with the apt name Glitch in the Matrix.
 This is when the gospel began to spread.
 The subreddit is dedicated to those things that "we usually tell ourselves to forget, because they're just too out of step with what experience tells us reality should be like."
 The Berensteinites first major Reddit appearance occurred when they took over a post asking if anyone had ever seen a picture of Henry VIII eating a turkey leg.
 They have called this corner of the internet home ever since.

 The Mandela Effect became such a popular subject that a subreddit dedicated solely to the idea was started in 2013.
 It exists as a place where people can see if misremembering the release date of "Boom Boom Pow" is proof of parallel universes.
 It is a bastion of intellectual thought.
-A recent post on the subreddit went up by dedicated Berensteinite Roxxorursoxxors who laid out the plans for a 20-year experiment on their two-year-old to see if the theory is valid.
+A recent post on the subreddit by dedicated Berensteinite Roxxorursoxxors laid out the plans for a 20-year experiment on his or her two-year-old to see if the theory is valid.

 "I'm going to do my best to forget this debate even exists, not bias her, and make sure she has berenstAin bear books until she turns about 10," Roxxorursoxxors wrote.
 "At that point I will take them away.
 When she turns 25 or so I'll ask her to what they're called and have her write down the answer."

 To try and get a handle on what may be the most important scientific theory to arise in the 21st century, I thought I would go to an expert.
-Dr. Henry L. Roediger is one of the foremost experts on false memories in North America, so obviously I wrote him about the Berensteinites to get his thoughts.
-Roediger responded by explaining what's occurring may be more Occam's Razor than X-Files.
+Dr. Henry L. Roediger is one of the foremost experts on false memories in North America, so I wrote him about the Berensteinites to get his thoughts.
+His response made it clear he believes what's happening is more Occam's Razor than X-Files.